ttltrk/TTT/SQL/SELECT_DISTINCT/SELECT_DISTINCT.md

 --only odd numbers
 SELECT DISTINCT personid FROM trk_test_01 WHERE Mod(personid,2)=1;

---Write a query to find the difference between the total number of cities and the unique number of cities in the table STATION.
+--Write a query to find the difference between the total number of cities --and the unique number of cities in the table STATION.
 SELECT COUNT(city) - COUNT(DISTINCT city) FROM trk_test_02;
 ```